Amon Göth: Early life and career

 Göth returned to Vienna shortly after the Anschluss in 1938 and resumed his party activities.
 He married Anna Geiger, a woman he met at a motorcycle race, in an SS civil ceremony on 23 October 1938.
 Prior to the wedding, the couple had to pass a set of strict physical tests administered by the SS to determine the suitability of the marriage.
 The couple had three children: Peter, born in 1939, who died of diphtheria aged seven months; Werner, born in 1940; and a daughter, Ingeborg, born in 1941.
-The couple maintained a permanent home in Vienna throughout World War II.
+The couple maintained a home in Vienna throughout World War II.

 Initially assigned to 89th SS-Standarte, Göth was transferred to the 1st SS-Sturmbann of the 11th SS-Standarte at the start of the war, and was promoted to SS-Oberscharführer (staff sergeant) in early 1941.
 On 5 March 1940, he was drafted into the Wehrmacht with the rank of Unterfeldwebel (Under Field Sergeant), but his continuous SS service record indicates he did not actively serve.
 From mid-1941 to late May 1942, as Einsatzführer (action leader), and financial officer in East Upper Silesia in the Kattowitz office of the Reichskommissariat für die Festigung deutschen Volkstums – RKFDV (Reich Commissioner for the Consolidation of German Nationhood), he gained a reputation as a seasoned administrator in the Nazi efforts to isolate, relocate, and kill the Jewish population of Europe.
 He was commissioned to the rank of SS-Untersturmführer (second lieutenant) on 14 July 1941.
 Göth also received a Dienstleistungszeugnis (Certificate of Service) from his commanding officer, praising his service, as well as his physical and ideological traits.

 He was transferred to Lublin in the summer of 1942, where he joined the staff of SS-Brigadeführer Odilo Globočnik, the SS and Police Leader of the Kraków area, as part of Operation Reinhard, the code name given to the establishment of the three extermination camps at Bełżec, Sobibór, and Treblinka.
-Nothing is known of his activities in the six months he served with Operation Reinhard, because participants were sworn to secrecy.
-But according to the transcripts of his later trial, Göth was responsible for rounding up and transporting victims to these camps to be murdered.
+Nothing is known of his activities in the six months he served with Operation Reinhard because participants were sworn to secrecy, but, according to the transcripts of his later trial, Göth was responsible for rounding up and transporting victims to these camps to be murdered.